MicrosoftDocs/azure-stack-docs.de-DE/azure-stack/user/azure-stack-quick-create-vm-linux-powershell.md

 ## Create a resource group

 <#
 A resource group is a logical container where you can deploy and manage Azure Stack resources.
 From your development kit or the Azure Stack integrated system, run the following code block to create a resource group.
-Values are assigned for all the variables in this document, you can use these values or assign new values.
+Though we've assigned values for all the variables in this article, you can use these values or assign new ones.
 #>

-# Edit your variables here if required
+# Edit your variables, if required

-# Create variables to store the location and resource group names.
+# Create variables to store the location and resource group names
 $location = "local"
 $ResourceGroupName = "myResourceGroup"